Javascript is not enabled.

 If you want to ditch cable or satellite TV altogether, a variety of streaming services offer live channels, often for less than the cost of a cable subscription.

-The number of channels may be limited compared with cable or satellite TV, but starting prices range from around $25 to $70 a month.
+The number of channels may be limited compared with cable or satellite TV, but starting prices range from $25 to $70 a month.
 Options include DirectTV StreamPhilo TV, Sling TV and YouTube TV.

 This story, originally published April 6, 2022, has been updated to reflect price changes and new offerings from the streaming services.